LoFP LoFP / T1562

 bucket logging may be disabled by a system or network administrator. verify whether the user identity and/or user agent should be making changes in your environment. bucket component deletions by unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

-consider adding exceptions to this rule to filter false positives if okta mfa rules are regularly modified in your organization.
+consider adding exceptions to this rule to filter false positives if okta mfa rules are regularly deactivated in your organization.

 consider adding exceptions to this rule to filter false positives if okta policies are regularly deleted in your organization.

-consider adding exceptions to this rule to filter false positives if oyour organization's okta network zones are regularly modified.
+consider adding exceptions to this rule to filter false positives if oyour organization's okta network zones are regularly deleted.

 deletion of a resource group may be done by a system or network administrator. verify whether the username, hostname, and/or resource name should be making changes in your environment. resource group deletions from unfamiliar users or hosts should be investigated. if known behavior is causing false positives, it can be exempted from the rule.